-After a Decision is Made:
+After a Decision is made:

 Both the reporting individual and the respondent have the right to choose whether to disclose or discuss the outcome of the student conduct process.
 Additionally, students have the right to have all information obtained during the course of the student conduct process be protected from public release until the Vice Provost and Dean for Student Affairs makes a final determination unless otherwise required by law.
 However, this does not allow students to unreasonably share private information in a manner intended to harm or embarrass another individual or in a manner that would recklessly do so regardless of intention.
 Sharing in this way may be viewed as retaliation and this may result in separate, additional student conduct charges.
-Students alleged to have violated the ESF Code of Student Conduct, to be referred to as respondents, have the right to a prompt response to any formal complaint and to have their complaint investigated and adjudicated in an impartial and thorough manner.
-Both the investigation and the conduct process will be conducted in a manner that recognizes the legal and policy requirements of due process and will not be conducted by individuals with a conflict of interest.